daniela-v/CWSchedulingApp/server/lib/db/README.md

 Example: If you want the table to be named `tbl_milestones` you should use `milestones.js`

 You should copy an existing model and modify it
 ##### Data types: https://sequelize.org/master/manual/model-basics.html#data-types
 ##### Column options: https://sequelize.org/master/manual/model-basics.html#column-options

+#### If you change an existing model
+You must set `await models.init(sql, false)` to true in `./db/config.js` on line 53 to force the models to synchronize with the database (it drops all the tables and recreates them)

 ### Create a seed file in /seeds/`name`.js